-- Creating attributes of type asset - Creating foreign attributes (that is, attributes that are stored in a foreign table)
+- Creating attributes of type asset - Creating foreign attributes (that is, attributes that are stored in a foreign table).
+You must register the foreign table that contains the data you wish to use as a flex attribute.
+For information, see "Registering a Foreign Table" on page 225.

-Creating Flex Attributes: the Basic Procedure
+Creating Flex Attributes: Basic Procedure